Bino419/chatGPT-cli/README.md

 ### Caveats

-Don't send chatGPT just the word "test" via the API, you'll get a bunch of randomness spit back at you.
+Don't send ChatGPT just the word "test" via the API, you'll get a bunch of randomness spit back at you.